MailCheck-co/mailcheck.site/src/routes/blog/about-mailcheck-features/index.md

 ---
 published: true
-title: MAILCHECK INREGRATION.
+title: MAILCHECK INTEGRATION.
 ALL YOU NEED TO KNOW
 date: 30.08.2021
 readingTime: 3 min read
 snippet: The pace e-commerce is expanding with and the number of sales occurring per minute is growing so fast that these days it is nearly impossible to run a business without an email verifier.
 If you are already using one - well done, but if you are still in search of a better-than-average email verifier, look no more.